 +31 20 509 1800

 Ralph Jan studied Dutch law as well as Culture, Organization & Management at the ‘Vrije Universiteit’ (VU) in Amsterdam and completed this in 2001.
 He started at a renowned Amsterdam law firm that later developed into a large international firm.
-In 2011 Ralph Jan founded the niche employment law firm ‘Sterc advocaten’ with Cathelijn Derks, among others.
+In 2011 the niche employment law firm ‘Sterc advocaten’ was founded.

 Ralph Jan is a ‘lover’ of employee participation law and complex procedures.
 He is described as a lawyer who pulls out all the stops to achieve the best result for his clients.
 Preferably in a practical manner in a negotiation, but if necessary also in procedures.
 Ralph Jan assists large (international) and smaller employers, works councils, trade unions and employees, among others, and has completed the Grotius specialization course in employment law summa cum laude.